Greatest High School Football Coaches of All Time

 Bottom Line: Mike Smith

-The Crabbers won their first title in 1975 and five more in the 1980s, but the 1990s put Hampton High on the map thanks to quarterback Ronald Curry — a two-sport star in football and basketball who won a pair of national titles for Hampton and is in the discussion of most highly recruited high school athletes of all time.
+The Crabbers won their first state title under Mike Smith in 1975 and five more in the 1980s, but the 1990s put Hampton High in the minds of fans around the country thanks to quarterback Ronald Curry — a two-sport star in football and basketball who won a pair of national titles for Hampton and is in the discussion of most highly recruited high school athletes of all time.

 2. John T. Curtis Jr.